kuldeep5507/IPL-Sports-Analysis-Project/README.md

-To Know More About the IPL League Visit Official Site Link Here : https://en.wikipedia.org/wiki/Indian_Premier_League
+To Know More About the IPL League Visit Official Site Link Here : https://en.wikipedia.org/wiki/Indian_Premier_League For the Data_Set From There Link_There : https://www.kaggle.com/datasets/patrickb1912/ipl-complete-dataset-20082020

 ### (1).
 Find Player Whose SR is Above 120.